-- Maximum height shall be limited to 3 stories, up to 42' including parking. - For areas zoned to a City of Venice zoning designation prior to May 1, 2009, the maximum height will not exceed the maximum building height previou approved through such rezoning. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element sha be required to ensure compatibility with adjacent uses.
+- Maximum height shall be limited to 3 stories, up to 42' including parking. - For areas zoned to a City of Venice zoning designation prior to May 1, 2009, the maximum height will not exceed the maximum building height previously approved through such rezoning. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element sha be required to ensure compatibility with adjacent uses.

-Parking standards:
+Q. Parking standards:

-- Permitted as part of a mixed use building either above active first level on the first floor. - Not allowed in front of buildings along I multi-family and mixed use areas. - Rear parking lots permitted in mixed use, multi-family, and commercial areas - Front driveways and garage areas allowed in single-family areas.

-On-street parking allowed throughout; except along Laurel Road and Jacarand Boulevard. - Alternative parking standards that allow for reduced parking lot size parking spaces shall be allowed throughout. - Parks and public space shall be at least 25% of the grothe following considerations: - Include a variety of community places and public spaces. - Urban trails and sidewalks shall be utilized as connectors between and residential areas.
+- Permitted as part of a mixed use building either above active first level uses or on the first floor. - Not allowed in front of buildings along Laurel Road, Jacaranda Boulevard and in multi-family and mixed use areas. - 3.
+Rear parking lots permitted in mixed use, multi-family, and commercial areas - Front driveways and garage areas allowed in single-family areas. - On-street parking allowed throughout; except along Laurel Road and Jacaranda Boulevard. - Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be allowed throughout. - Parks and public space shall be at least 25% of the gross acreage and shall addres the following considerations. - 1.
+Include a variety of community places and public spaces. - Urban trails and sidewalks shall be utilized as connectors between commercia and residential areas.

+.
 Architectural design style:

-- Northern Italian Renaissance architectural design standards are to be app new and redevelopment projects. - For areas zoned to a City of Venice zoning designation prior to May 1, 2009, the architectural design style will be consister through such rezoning.
+- Northern Italian Renaissance architectural design standards are to be applied to new and redevelopment projects. - For areas zoned to a City of Venice zoning designation prior to May 1, 2009, the architectural design style will be consistent with designs previously approved through such rezoning.